What are the Causes of Turbidity in Water?

 How is Turbidity Measured and What is the Ideal Turbidity in Drinking Water

-Since phytoplankton was last discovered in the 1950s, the study has led to certain debates on how it affects the environment.
+Since phytoplankton was first discovered in the 1950s, the field has sparked debates about how it affects the environment.
 One debate concluded that its appearance responds to ocean changes or warming.

 The International Organization for Standardization (ISO) measures water quality using Formazin Nephelometric Units (FNU).